Eyewall replacement cycle: History

 1966 photo of the crew and personnel of Project Stormfury.

 The first tropical system to be observed to have concentric eyewalls was Typhoon Sarah by Fortner in 1956, which he described as "an eye within an eye".
-The storm was observed by a reconnaissance aircraft to have an inner eyewall at 6 km and an outer eyewall at 28 km.
+The storm was observed by a reconnaissance aircraft to have an inner eyewall with a diameter of 6 km and an outer eyewall at 28 km.
 During a subsequent flight 8 hours later, the inner eyewall had disappeared, the outer eyewall had reduced to 16 km and the maximum sustained winds and hurricane intensity had decreased.
 The next hurricane observed to have concentric eyewalls was Hurricane Donna in 1960.
-Radar from reconnaissance aircraft showed an inner eye that varied from 10 mi at low altitude to 13 mi near the tropopause.
+Radar from reconnaissance aircraft showed an inner eye that varied from 10 mi in diameter at low altitude to 13 mi near the tropopause.
 In between the two eyewalls was an area of clear skies that extended vertically from 3000 ft to 25000 ft.
 The low-level clouds at around 3000 ft were described as stratocumulus with concentric horizontal rolls.
 The outer eyewall was reported to reach heights near 45000 ft while the inner eyewall only extended to 30000 ft.
 12 hours after identifying concentric eyewalls, the inner eyewall had dissipated.

 Hurricane Beulah in 1967 was the first tropical cyclone to have its eyewall replacement cycle observed from beginning to end.
 Previous observations of concentric eyewalls were from aircraft-based platforms.
 Beulah was observed from the Puerto Rico land-based radar for 34 hours during which time a double eyewall formed and dissipated.
 It was noted that Beulah reached maximum intensity immediately prior to undergoing the eyewall replacement cycle, and that it was "probably more than a coincidence."
 Previous eyewall replacement cycles had been observed to decrease the intensity of the storm, but at this time the dynamics of why it occurred was not known.

 As early as 1946 it was known that the introduction of carbon dioxide ice or silver iodide into clouds that contained supercooled water would convert some of the droplets into ice followed by the Bergeron–Findeisen process of growth of the ice particles at the expense of the droplets, the water of which would all end up in large ice particles.
 The increased rate of precipitation would result in dissipation of the storm.
 By early 1960, the working theory was that the eyewall of a hurricane was inertially unstable and that the clouds had a large amount of supercooled water.
 Therefore, seeding the storm outside the eyewall would release more latent heat and cause the eyewall to expand.
 The expansion of the eyewall would be accompanied with a decrease in the maximum wind speed through conservation of angular momentum.